Age Verification

 Auch bekannt als: Strassenprostitution, Strich

-The Street Prostitution refers to the offering of sexual services in public streets.
-In Switzerland it is only permitted in narrowly defined zones (restricted areas exclude it almost everywhere).
-Unlike indoor sex work, street prostitution is particularly precarious - higher risks due to lack of selection of clients, cold, lack of hygiene options.
+Street work refers to the offering of sexual services in public spaces.
+In Switzerland, it is now permitted only in strictly limited zones (restricted areas prohibit it almost everywhere).
+Unlike indoor sex work, street work is particularly precarious—involving higher risks due to a lack of client selection, cold weather, and limited access to hygiene facilities.

-Advice centers such as Flora Dora (Zurich), Aspasie (Geneva), Xenia (Berne) and Fleur de Pavé (Lausanne) operate mobile contact points directly on the street Street prostitute.
+Counseling centers such as Flora Dora (Zurich), Aspasie (Geneva), Xenia (Bern), and Fleur de Pavé (Lausanne) operate mobile outreach points directly on the street.

 See also

-• Verrichtungsbox — Supervised, safe facility for street prostitution with structurally separate boxes for car traffic.
+• Verrichtungsbox — A supervised, secure facility for street prostitution with physically separated booths for vehicle traffic.

-• Sperrgebiet — Zone defined by the canton or municipality in which street prostitution is prohibited.
+• Sperrgebiet — An area designated by the canton or municipality where street prostitution is prohibited.

-• Aspasie — Geneva advice center for sex workers, founded in 1982 - oldest in Switzerland.
+• Aspasie — Geneva Counseling Center for Sex Workers, founded in 1982 — the oldest in Switzerland.